Ali Zand Vakili

 Ali Zand Vakili (علی زند وکیلی, born February 16, 1986, in Shiraz) is an Iranian singer, composer, and music teacher.
 He began his artistic career in music as a child by singing and playing the tonbak.
-In 1977, after the establishment of Shiraz Music Conservatory, he was one of its first entrants.
-After studying at Shiraz Music Conservatory for three years and learning santour, piano and tonbak in 1981, he entered Tehran Conservatory of Music and graduated from there.
+In 1998, after the establishment of Shiraz Music Conservatory, he was one of its first entrants.
+After studying at Shiraz Music Conservatory for three years and learning santour, piano and tonbak in 2002, he entered Tehran Conservatory of Music and graduated from there.
 He went on to read the piece and a few years later became famous with the release of the lullaby piece.
-Zandukili is currently a music expert.
+Zand Vakili is currently a music expert.